Checklist for your Shamanic Guidance Session

 Clearing a space and leaving it empty, or only putting one thing there like a cloth, an empty bowl, a candle, or a picture is a good start.
 The point is to signal the subconscious that you are making room for the sacred.
 The less clutter the better.

 Now, with your sacred spot created, keep your eyes open for things you might want to add to your altar.

-Before and after your shamanic guidance session, pay special attention to the environment as you go about your life.
+Before and after your shamanic guidance session pay special attention to your environment as you go about your life.